quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 These probabilities sum to 1 and correspond to the expected frequencies of C>T, C>A, C>G, A>T, A>C, and A>G *de novo* germline mutations in mice, respectively [@PMID:31492841].

-If we are simulating the 3-mer mutation spectrum, we define a vector of mutation probabilities of length 96, and assign every 3-mer mutation type a value of $\frac{\mathbf{P}_b}{16}$, where $\mathbf{P}_b$ is the probability of the “base” mutation type associated with the 3-mer mutation type.
+If we are simulating the 3-mer mutation spectrum, we instead define a vector of mutation probabilities $\mathbf{P}$ of length 96, and assign every 3-mer mutation type a value of $\frac{\mathbf{P}_b}{16}$, where $\mathbf{P}_b$ is the probability of the “base” mutation type associated with the 3-mer mutation type.
 In other words, each of the 16 possible NCN>NTN 3-mer mutation types would be assigned a mutation probability of $\frac{0.4}{16} = 0.025$.

-To simulate the mutation spectrum on each wild-type haplotype, we define a vector of lambda values by scaling the mutation probabilities by the number of mutations we wish to simulate:
+To simulate the mutation spectrum on each *wild-type* haplotype, we define a vector of lambda values by scaling the mutation probabilities by the number of mutations we wish to simulate:

 $$\lambda = \mathbf{P}m$$

 and take a Poisson draw from this vector of lambda values.

-To simulate the mutation spectrum on each mutator haplotype, we multiply the mutation probability of a particular mutation type (or multiple mutation types) $\mathbf{P}_n$ by the mutator effect size $e$.
+To simulate the mutation spectrum on each *mutator* haplotype, we multiply the mutation probability of a particular mutation type (or multiple mutation types) by the mutator effect size $e$.
 When $k = 1$, we only augment the effect size of one mutation type at a time, but when $k = 3$, we augment a fraction (25%, 50%, or 100%) of the 3-mer mutation types associated with a single “base” mutation type.
-Then, we define the vector of lambda values by scaling the mutation probabilities by $m$ and take a Poisson draw from that vector on each haplotype.
+Then, we define the vector of lambda values by scaling the mutation probabilities by $m$ and take a Poisson draw from that vector.

-After generating “mutator” and “wild-type” haplotypes, we randomly shuffle the simulated haplotypes $N = 10,000$ times and compute the cosine distance between wild-type and mutator haplotypes each time.
-If fewer than 5% of the $N$ permutations produces a cosine distance greater than or equal to the cosine distance between the "true" wild-type and mutator haplotypes, we say that the approach succesfully identified the mutator allele.
+After generating mutator and wild-type haplotypes, we compute the aggregate mutation spectrum in either group and calculate the cosine distance between the two, which we call the "focal" distance $D_f$.
+To determine whether $D_f$ is greater than what we'd expect by chance, we concatenate the mutator and wild-type haplotypes, randomly shuffle the haplotypes $N = 10,000$ times, and compute the cosine distance between wild-type and mutator haplotypes each time.
+If fewer than 5% of the $N$ permutations produces a cosine distance greater than or equal to the $D_f$, we say that the approach succesfully identified the mutator allele.
 For every combination of simulation parameters ($h$, $m$, $e$, and so on) we perform 100 trials and record the number of trials in which we successfully identify the mutator allele.

 ### Applying the inter-haplotype distance method to the BXDs